renpy/renpy/sphinx/source/testcases.rst

     assert label chapter_1

-The chapter_1 label is not reached between the first label clause and the second label clause, therefore the second label clause fails.
-In both examples, the assert label statement would have worked if it were placed on its own, directly after the ``"play chapter 1"`` statement (or after the comment, which doesn't count).
+The chapter_1 label is not reached between the first label clause and the second label clause, therefore the second label clause fails (technically, the clause is not ready and the assert fails).

+In both examples, the assert label statement would have worked if it were placed on its own, directly after the ``"play chapter 1"`` string-expression statement (or after the comment, which doesn't count).

 .. to jump, use ``run Jump("label_name")``

+.. warning disambiguation, link to both renpy label and SL label

 drag clause
 --------------